dstengle/knowledgebase-processor/docs/architecture/roadmap/evolution-plan.md

 This document outlines the planned evolution of the Knowledge Base Processor system.
 It provides a roadmap for incremental development, focusing on delivering value at each stage while maintaining alignment with the architectural principles.

+## Core Use Cases

+The development and prioritization of features in this evolution plan are significantly guided by a set of core use cases and target questions the system aims to address.
+These are detailed in the [Core Use Cases and Desired Outcomes document](../use-cases.md).
+Refer to that document for specific examples of questions the system should help answer and the types of insights it should provide.

 ## Expanded Concept of Metadata

 In this system, "metadata" encompasses all aspects of the knowledge base content: